-Armed conflict and other situations of violence - such as internal disturbances, including violent protests and riots - generate immediate additional health care requirements for wounded and sick people, whether they are directly involved in the fighting or not, which exceed peacetime needs.
+Armed conflict and other situations of violence, such as internal disturbances, including violent protests and riots, generate immediate additional health care requirements for wounded and sick people - whether they are directly involved in the fighting or not - that exceed peacetime needs.
 The right of wounded combatants and civilians to be spared further suffering during armed conflict and to receive assistance is asserted in the 1949 Geneva Conventions and their Additional Protocols.
 International human rights law protects health care at all times, including during internal disturbances.
 Safeguarding health care has been a priority for ICRC delegations and National Societies for several years, with staff often pioneering approaches to overcome day-to-day challenges.
-Operational responses always have the same objective: sick or wounded people, including the weapon-wounded, not or no longer participating in armed conflict or other situations of violence, are protected in accordance with IHL and/or other applicable norms and have access to effective, timely and impartial medical services; political authorities, weapon bearers, influential civil society representatives and therefore, the public, are aware of the (potential) impact of fighting on the delivery of health/ medical care and help safeguard these services.
+Operational responses always have the same objective: sick or wounded people, including the weapon-wounded, not or no longer participating in armed conflict or other situations of violence, are protected in accordance with IHL and/or other applicable norms and have access to effective, timely and impartial medical services; political authorities, weapon bearers, influential civil society representatives and, therefore, the public, are aware of the (potential) impact of fighting on the delivery of health care and help safeguard these services.

-As warring parties fight for territorial control, more and more civilians are displaced.
-Forced displacement could aim to weaken enemy forces by targeting communities considered to be supportive of them, or to facilitate appropriation of property or access natural resources.
-Internally displaced people are those compelled to flee their homes, leaving most of their personal belongings behind, often to resettle in over-populated areas in conditions of extreme poverty, without gainful employment and seldom having the benefit of services such as a clean water supply, sewage systems, health care or education.
+Violence between parties fighting for territorial control often leads to civilians being uprooted from their homes.
+Forced displacement could aim to weaken enemy forces by targeting communities considered to be supportive of them, or to facilitate appropriation of property or access to natural resources.
+Internally displaced people are those compelled to flee their homes, leaving most of their personal belongings behind, often to resettle in over-populated areas in conditions of extreme poverty, without gainful employment and seldom having the benefit of basic services such as a clean water supply, sewage systems, health care or education.